kgryte/linode-setup-notes/README.md

 ---
 ## Sites

-The following outlines steps for hosting a web assets based on the [Nginx](https://www.nginx.com/) configuration above.
+The following outlines steps for hosting web assets based on the [Nginx](https://www.nginx.com/) configuration above.
 First, create a directory to store files for all hosted domains.

 ``` bash
 $ sudo mkdir /srv/www